German rearmament: Financing

 In another instance of money market fraud, one can examine Schacht's manipulation of the American international exchange system, which provided Germany an arbitrage opportunity allowing them to fund their rearmament program.
 After attaining the position of Reichsbank President in 1933, Schacht told the American government that the German corporations, government, and municipalities would be unable to pay their interest payments to American bondholders on American denominated debt.
 The cancellation of interest payments was due to the lack of foreign exchange that Germany claimed they had in their treasury.
 Although German exchange resources had been depleted during the great depression, the German government was not short enough on foreign exchange to completely stop paying bond coupon payments.
-Instead, the German government wanted to use the foreign exchange to pay for rearmament and fund its activities abroad, an example being the support of Konrad Henlein and the Sudeten German Party In doing this, Schacht realized an arbitrage opportunity.
+Instead, the German government wanted to use the foreign exchange to pay for rearmament and fund its activities abroad, an example being the support of Konrad Henlein and the Sudeten German Party In doing this, Schacht realised an arbitrage opportunity.
 In defaulting on their debt, the Germans would subsequently decrease the value of the debt on the American markets, where they could then go and repurchase the bonds with the "allegedly nonexistent foreign exchange at a fraction of their face value".
 The debt purchaser could then sell the bond back to the issuer and exchange the American dollar-denominated debt for Reichsmarks.
 The German government could then take the foreign exchange that they had received and pay for their rearmament program, an example being purchasing American plane parts with the US dollars they accumulated from this program.
 Schacht took the program even further; he would allow German exporters to use a portion of their foreign exchange reserves to purchase the debt.
-They would then turn around and sell the debt back to the debtors for Reichsmarks, subsidizing exports at the expense of the bondholder while allowing German debtors to repurchase their debt at a large discount.
+They would then turn around and sell the debt back to the debtors for Reichsmarks, subsidising exports at the expense of the bondholder while allowing German debtors to repurchase their debt at a large discount.
 The American bondholder would risk the value of the bond dropping significantly, or they could resell to the German exporters.
-Schacht's plan allowed the Nazi Regime to make a foreign exchange that they could use for rearmament and support their propaganda efforts abroad.
+Schacht's plan allowed the Nazi Regime to make a foreign exchange trove that they could use for rearmament and support their propaganda efforts abroad.